Blackadder the Third: Awards

 The programme won a BAFTA award for Best Comedy Series in 1988.
 It was also nominated for three more awards; Rowan Atkinson for "Best Light Entertainment Performance", Antony Thorpe for "Best Design" and Victoria Pocock for "Best Make Up".
 The four series of Blackadder were voted second in the BBC's Britain's Best Sitcom in 2004.

 Media releases

-Blackadder The Third is available on BBC Worldwide-distributed DVD and VHS video as an individual series or as part of a box-set with the other series of Blackadder.
+Blackadder The Third is available on BBC Worldwide-distributed DVD and VHS video as an individual series or as part of a boxset with the other series of Blackadder.
 A BBC Radio Collection audio version created from the TV soundtrack is available on cassette and CD.
 All four seasons and the Christmas special are available on iTunes.
 The complete scripts of the four television series were released in 1998 as Blackadder: The Whole Damn Dynasty 1485–1917, and by Penguin Books in 2009.